Ben10164/CPSC326/Unit 2.md

     ![Monday 9](images/Monday9.png)

-3. Create the MyPL code for the following VM instructionsw
+3. Create the MyPL code for the following VM instructions

     ```cpp
     0: ALLOCS()